waku-org/waku-simulator/src/deploy-waku-network.md

 - Connect external light node:
 - Register memberships:

-⚠️ For every use case, ensure that your node is configured in the same way as the rest of the nodes, otherwise message may be lost.
+⚠️ For every use case, ensure that your node is configured in the same way as the rest of the nodes, otherwise messages may be lost.
 Note that it can be also an intended test, seeing how the network reacts to other nodes connecting to it.